rebelsky/sams-assorted-musings-reflections/credit-hours-2020-05-14.md

 p.s.
 If you send a response to this message to the SIGCSE-members mailing list, please remember to limit the amount of material you quote.

+p.p.s.
+All formatting errors are likely my fault.

 \- \- \- \- \-

 A\.
 A small liberal-arts college

 Since [School] has 1-, 2-, 3-, and 4-credit courses, we have a worksheet to determine the appropriate credit load for a course (see summary below).
 The worksheet does not address the question of work hours for which students or what final grades, and I don't think it's addressed in any other documentation.

-* One FIU  =  ~ 12 clock hours of direct instructional time over the course of a semester
-* One SWU  =  ~ 24 clock hours of out-of-class student work time over the course of a semester
-* Use the General Formula:  FIU’s + SWU’s  =  # credits for course
+*\ One FIU  =  ~ 12 clock hours of direct instructional time over the course of a semester *\ One SWU  =  ~ 24 clock hours of out-of-class student work time over the course of a semester *\ Use the General Formula:  FIU’s + SWU’s  =  # credits for course

 \- \- \- \- \-